Bhuvanadhana/flipkart/README.md

 where s.quantity > 5
 group by c.customer_name,s.customer_id
 ```
---Get the top 5 customers by total spending on 'Accessories'.
+7.--Get the top 5 customers by total spending on 'Accessories'.
 ```sql
 select
 	c.customer_id,